apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ###  `long getDefaultBlockSize()`

 Get the "default" block size for a filesystem.
-This often used during split calculations to divide work optimally across a set of worker processes.
+This is often used during split calculations to divide work optimally across a set of worker processes.

-#### Preconditions

 #### Postconditions